Distribution records as at May 2019

 As is typical with froghoppers, they have two stout spines on the outer edge of the hind tibia, as well as several smaller spines at the tip.

-Neophilaenus lineatus is identified by the pale line running down the outside edge of the forewing, and by the central vertex 'plate' on the top of the head which is wider than it is long long (this feature separating it from the similar, but rare Neophilaenus longiceps).
-The face has dark transverse lines, and a dark midline.
-There is a dark form that occurs in certain populations living on purple moor grass Molinia caerulea.
+Neophilaenus lineatus is identified by the pale margin of the forewing, backed by a darker line.
+There is a dark form that occurs in certain populations living on purple moor grass, Molinia caerulea.